jallen89/theia-cdm-samples/readme.md

     by the kernel
     respectively (Issue 115).

-    * _Unix Domain Sockets_: Netflow Records will no longer be used to model Unix Domain sockets, which are used for intra-host inter-process communication.
+    * _Unix Domain Sockets_ (in progress): Netflow Records will no longer be used to model Unix Domain sockets, which are used for intra-host inter-process communication.
 Instead, the new IPCObject Record type (Issue 112) will be used instead.
 Please see `Unix Domain Sockets` section below.